nesdoug/M1TE2/Readme.txt

     - fixed bug, double clicking in a dialogue box caused a mouse event on the tilemap below it.
-    - added hotkeys to change the tileset-1,2,3,4,5,6,7,8
+    - added hotkeys to change the tileset-1,2,3,4,5,6,7,8 2.0 - import image chr/map and import palette from image
+    - much faster drawing tiles on map
+    - changed the grid lines
+	- remove duplicate tiles
+	- load tiles to selected tile (to join multiple chr files)
+	- save tiles in a range (to split into smaller files)
+	- minor renaming of menu items

 Note, the RLE is a special compression format that I wrote,